Society for Technical Communication

-The Society for Technical Communication (STC) is a professional association dedicated to the advancement of the theory and practice of technical communication with more than 4,500 members in the United States, Canada, and the world.
-The society publishes a quarterly journal and a magazine eight times a year and hosts an annual international conference (STC Technical Communication Summit).
-STC also provides online education in the form of live Web seminars, multi-week online certificate courses, virtual conferences, recorded seminars, and more.
+The Society for Technical Communication (STC) was a professional association dedicated to the advancement of the theory and practice of technical communication with more than 4,500 members in the United States, Canada, and the world.
+The society published a quarterly journal and a magazine eight times a year and hosted an annual international conference (STC Technical Communication Summit).
+STC also provided online education in the form of live Web seminars, multi-week online certificate courses, virtual conferences, recorded seminars, and more.
+At its peak in the early 2000s, it had approximately 25,000 members.

+The Society ceased operations on January 29, 2025.

 Overview

-Headquartered in Fairfax, Virginia, US, STC is the largest organization of its type in the world according to its website.
-It includes 50 chapters, 12 Special Interest Groups (SIGs), and over 4,500 members worldwide.
-STC members work in a wide range of roles, including:
+Headquartered in Fairfax, Virginia, US, STC was the largest organization of its type in the world according to its website.
+It included 50 chapters, 12 Special Interest Groups (SIGs), and over 4,500 members worldwide.
+STC members worked in a wide range of roles, including: